FAQs

 Am I guaranteed a parking place in Matlock Bath?

 Unfortunately not.
 Car parks at Matlock Bath Station (DE4 3NS) and on Temple Road (DE4 3NR) can be full by 5pm or even earlier.
-Please allow plenty of time for your journey, arrive early, please park considerately and be prepared to use the Park & Ride, which operates on Firework Saturdays only.
+Please allow plenty of time for your journey, arrive early, please park considerately and be prepared to use the Park & Ride, which operates on Firework Saturdays and the final Sunday only.
 Additional parking in Matlock Bath itself can often be found at the Gulliver's attraction on Temple Road (DE4 3PG) and at Masson Mills (DE4 3PY).

 So what are my parking options?